 Another original Overwatch member, Mercy, is described as “a peerless healer, a brilliant scientist, and a staunch advocate for peace”.
 Mercy is driven to save lives – at the same time, she is conflicted over how people can use her technology for evil.

 There’s also climatologist Mei, my favourite character.
 Mei is the polar opposite (pun intended) of Moira- cheerful, compassionate, and focused on keeping the world safe for others.
-Her voice lines are some of the most optimistic, including “The world is worth fighting for!”.
+Her voice lines are some of the most optimistic, such as “The world is worth fighting for!”.
 She is the only non-augmented human character in the current-day game, a design choice meant to show that anyone can become a hero.
 Also, her story arc is the most emotional and relatable so far.

 Although I’ve highlighted these characters, I could have discussed the entire cast.
 Overwatch includes scientists, engineers, hackers, medical inventors, robots, and hard-light reality-benders.
 Even the few non-scientist characters have been influenced by the scientists; Mercy’s healing tech is used by multiple other healers, while some characters only exist in their current identity due to being rescued (or corrupted) by others’ inventions.